-There is no plan at this time for any building or property.
-But well before any such plan emerges, all public housing residents should know that they have rights — and they have important promises from MPHA that we intend to keep.
+Regardless of the plans for any building or property, all public housing residents should know that they have rights — and they have important promises from MPHA that we intend to keep.
 Many of these rights are guaranteed by your lease with us, and as a participant in the federal public housing program.
 They do not change (even if, for example, an outside investor might offer funds to help us save our housing).

 MPHA respects and will protect your rights as a resident.
 And MPHA is committed to protecting affordable housing for current and future low-income residents of Minneapolis.
 Thus, we will make sure:

 No resident will lose their housing – your home is safe.